Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Preliminaries

 Let $B\subseteq E$ be the set of edges $vw\in E$ such that the sites $u_1$, $u_2$, for which $v\in \Vor(u_1)$ and $w\in \Vor(u_2)$, are distinct.
 Let $B^*$ denote the set of the edges that are dual to the edges of $B$, and let $\VD^*(S,\wt)$ (or $\VD^*(S)$ for short) denote the subgraph of $P^*$ with $B^*$ as a set of edges.
 The following consequence of Lemma~\ref{lem:vorsubtree} gives some structural properties of $\VD^*(S)$.

-\begin{restatable}{lem}{dualvor} The graph $\VD^*(S)$ consists of at most $|S|$ faces, so that each of its faces corresponds to a site $u\in S$ and is the union of all faces of $P^*$ that are dual to the vertices of $\Vor(u)$. \end{restatable} \begin{proof} For each $u\in S$, the union of all faces of $P^*$ that are dual to the vertices of $\Vor(u)$ is connected, since $\Vor(u)$ is a tree.
-Moreover, by construction, the dual edge that separates two adjacent such faces cannot be part of any bisector.
+\begin{restatable}{lemma}{dualvor} The graph $\VD^*(S)$ consists of at most $|S|$ faces, so that each of its faces corresponds to a site $u\in S$ and is the union of all faces of $P^*$ that are dual to the vertices of $\Vor(u)$. \end{restatable} \begin{proof} For each $u\in S$, the union of all faces of $P^*$ that are dual to the vertices of $\Vor(u)$ is connected, since $\Vor(u)$ is a tree.
+Moreover, by construction, a dual edge that separates two adjacent such faces is not an edge of $\VD^*(S)$.
 Each face of $P^*$ belongs to exactly one face of $\VD^*(S)$, because the trees $\Vor(u)$ are pairwise disjoint, and form a partition of $V$.
 Hence the faces of $\VD^*(S)$ stand in 1-1 correspondence with the trees $\Vor(u)$, for $u\in S$, in the sense asserted in the lemma, and the claim follows. \fullqed \end{proof}

 We refer to the face of $\VD^*(S)$ corresponding to a site $u\in S$ as the \emph{dual Voronoi cell} of $u$, and denote it as $\Vor^*(u)$. ($\Vor^*(u)$ is empty when $\Vor(u)$ is empty.)
 By Lemma \ref{lem:dualvor}, $\Vor^*(u)$ is the union of the faces dual to the vertices of $\Vor(u)$.
 Once we fix a concrete way in which we draw the dual edges in $B^*$ in the plane, we can regard each $\Vor^*(u)$ as a concrete embedded planar region.
 Since the sets $\Vor(u)$ form a partition of $V$, it follows that the sets $\Vor^*(u)$ induce a partition of the sets of dual faces of $P^*$.